paleo-data/paleo-data.github.io/collections/_data-ecosystem/usgs-geolex.md

 ---
-title: USGS National Geologic Map Database (Geolex)
+title: USGS Geolex
-topics: [chronostratigraphy, lithostratigraphy, usgs geolex]
+topics: [chronostratigraphy, lithostratigraphy]
 status: published
 contributors: [Talia Karim]
-last_modified_at: 2025-07-22
+last_modified_at: 2025-07-25
 ---

 The [Geolex](https://ngmdb.usgs.gov/Geolex/search) is part of the United States Geological Survey (USGS) National Geologic Map Database, and covers lithostratigraphy of the United States.
 Data are sourced from the USGS and State Geological Surveys.
 Many collections use this as an authoritative source for lithostratigraphy in the US.